Calliandra is a shrubby plant that bears extremely ornamental foliage and flowers.

 - Once rooted, transplant to final pot or to the garden.

-Cuttings start rooting within about two weeks and are ready for transplant within a month and a half .
-Reduce transplant shock by setting the pot in place for a week before digging and planting.
+Cuttings start rooting within about two weeks and are ready for transplant within a month and a half.
+Before planting, reduce risk of transplant shock by setting the pot in place for a week before digging and planting.

 Learn more about Calliandra